 Do you notice something about this drawing?
-Yes, the picture that is recorded by the camera is upside down (of course, when you look at the picture as a printed photo or on a computer screen, it is not upside down.)
+Yes, the picture that is recorded by the camera is upside down (of course, when you look at the picture on the phone or camera screen, it is not upside down.)

 your eyes work

-Your eye works in a similar way to a camera - light from something you are looking at passes through the lens of your eye and is 'recorded' on the back of your eye (the retina).
+Your eye works in a similar way to a camera - light from something you are looking at passes through the lens of your eye and is picked up by special cells on the back of your eye (the retina).

 Why don't you see things upside down?

-Well, your eye sends the picture to the visual processing part of your brain, and your brain turns the picture the right way up and tells you what you are looking at.
-So you see things the right way up.
+Well, your eye sends the picture to the visual processing part of your brain, and your brain turns that picture the right way up so you see things the right way up.

 What are the parts of your eye and what do they do?

-This is the see-through skin that covers the front of your eye.
+This is the layer that covers the front of your eye.
 It is clear like glass and it has no blood vessels in it.
 It focuses the light that is coming in through it, and with the lens it makes sure that the image that reaches the back of the eye is in focus.

 The iris controls the amount of light that enters the eye.
 The iris is the coloured part of your eye.

-This is the hole in the coloured iris.
+This is the hole in the middle of the coloured iris.
 It lets light into your eye.
 It gets very small in bright light, and bigger in dull light.

-The lens focuses light onto the retina.
-It changes shape to make sure that the 'picture' on the retina is as clear as possible.
+The lens helps the cornea to focus light onto the retina.
+It changes shape (getting thinner or thicker) to make sure that the 'picture' on the retina is as clear as possible.

 This is like the sensors in your camera which pick up the picture it is aimed at s- upside down, remember?
 The retina has two lots of cells called 'rods' and 'cones' (because that is what they look like.)
 Rods can 'see' black and white.
 Cones can 'see' colours.
 They turn the picture into an electrical message for the brain.
 Sometimes people don't see all the colours - look at our topic 'Colour blindness' to find out more.